fpaboim/fabo/readme.md

 ### Client
 fabo currently was built with svelte kit in mind, but a general schema to integrate with any client side framework in on the roadmap.

 ## Securing your server
 - Per ip rate limiting with AWS WAF: https://docs.aws.amazon.com/waf/latest/developerguide/how-aws-waf-works.html

 ## Todo
 ### planned
 - Easier image uploads
-- Finish scaffolding cli
+- fabo config file for configuring different client frameworks
-- Make docs page
+- Page for the docs
 - Tests

 ### maybe?